AndisPerime/Rock-Paper-Scissors-Lizard-Spock-Game/README-EDITE.md

 ## Instructions

-1. Read Rules and Instruction before start the game
+1. Read Rules and Instructions before starting the game.
 2. Click on the Play Game button to start the game.
 3. Choose difficulty level:
-- Easy: In this mode you have 40% bigger chance to win Bang.
+   - Easy: In this mode, you have a 40% bigger chance to win against Bang.
-- Normal: This game mode is standart game mode.
+   - Normal: This game mode is the standard game mode.
-- Hard: In this mode if you win by +2 score, then three random choices are denied for you to use until the Bang catches you up in score.
+   - Hard: In this mode, if you win by +2 score, then three random choices are denied for you to use until Bang catches up in score.
-5. Click one of the five buttons to select your move.
+4. Click one of the five buttons to select your move.
-6. The individual round's result will be displayed, indicating who won or if it was a tie.
+5. The individual round's result will be displayed, indicating who won or if it was a tie.
-7. The score will update accordingly and show message confirming winner.
+6. The score will update accordingly and show a message confirming the winner.
-8. Click on the Reset Game button to reset the game.
+7. Click on the Reset Game button to reset the game.

 ## Rules

-For each round there's an outcome according to the rules below: Either there's a winner and a loser or else the result can be a draw if the same variable is picked by both players.
+For each round, there's an outcome according to the rules below: Either there's a winner and a loser, or else the result can be a draw if the same variable is picked by both players.

 These are the rules for the game: